-So when I first posted about my plans to go on a trip alone on Facebook, friends and family bombarded me with comments about my safety and how dangerous the world is for a lone woman.
+When I first posted about my plans to go on a trip alone on Facebook, friends and family bombarded me with comments about my safety and how dangerous the world is for a lone woman.
 They thought I was insane.
 And they told me stories about kidnap, rape, and human trafficking – but my burning love for travel was stronger.

-But of course, I know that it’s still important for me to be aware and to know to protect myself.
+Of course, I know that it’s still important for me to be aware and to know how to protect myself.
 I make sure not to stroll alone in the more dangerous part of town.
 I take off my noise-cancelling earphones when I walk on unlit streets, and I don’t tell random strangers the specific hotel where I’m staying.

-I know, it’s normal to associate solo travel with the dangers that might be lurking around the corner.
-But you can keep those dangers away with these safety tips – they worked for me, and I’m hoping that that they would work for you, too.
+It’s normal to associate solo travel with the dangers that might be lurking around every corner.
+But you can help keep yourself safe with these 9 safety tips – they worked for me, and I’m positive they will help you too.

-Do this especially if you’re going out of the country for a week or so.
-The embassy will help you when an emergency or a natural disaster strikes.
-Other than that, the embassy may also allow you to access a number of services (depending on the country you’re from), such as information like travel alerts and warnings and faster passport issuance.
+Make sure to register with the embassy or consulate especially if you’re going out of the country for a week or so.
+The embassy will help you if an emergency or a natural disaster strikes.
+In addition, the embassy may also allow you to access a number of services (depending on the country you’re from), such as information like travel alerts, travel warnings and faster passport issuance.

 Sure, a shoulder bag designed with security features may look cute, but if you want safety and convenience, rolled into one, choose a bag that you can wear across your shoulders.
 When I went to Italy, I was the victim of bandits on a scooter.
 The two men charged through a cross walk against the light and tried to grab my purse, but all they got was the strap.